iloveicedgreentea/GoWatchIt/readme.md

 * Set Volume based on media type (movie, TV, etc)
 * Trigger lights when playing, pausing, or stopping automatically
 * HDMI Sync detection and automation (pause while HDMI is syncing so you don't sit embarrassed with a audio playing to a black screen)
+* Web based UI for configuration

 Other cool stuff:
 * Mute/Unmute Minidsp automation for things like turning off subs at night
-* Simple web based UI for configuration
 * Detect aspect ratio and send command to HA to adjust accordingly
   * Also supports using my MadVR Envy Home Assistant integration
 * Various MQTT sensors for volume control, lights, mute status, and current BEQ profile